muadh-hudji/battleships/README.md

 # Battleships
-Battleships is a guessing strategy terminal game developed with python language, the game runs in the Code Institute mock terminal on Heroku.
+Battleships is a guessing strategy terminal game developed using python language, the game runs in the Code Institute mock terminal on Heroku.

 The Users will challenge the computer to hit all of the oponents ships first to win the game.
 The boards have a size of five rows and columns.
 In the boards there is four ships distributed and are invisible for the opponents.